Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Residual DMD (ResDMD)

-where $\langle \cdot,\cdot \rangle$ is the inner-product associated with $L^2(\Omega,\omega)$.
-Thus, EDMD can be viewed as a Galerkin method in the large data limit as $M_1\rightarrow \infty$.
+where $\langle \cdot,\cdot \rangle$ is the inner product associated with $L^2(\Omega,\omega)$.
+Thus, EDMD can be viewed as a Galerkin method in the large data limit $M\rightarrow \infty$.
 Let $\mathcal{P}_{V_{N_K}}$ denote the orthogonal projection onto $V_{N_K}$.
 In the large data limit, $K_{\rm EDMD}$ approaches a matrix representation of $\mathcal{P}_{V_{N_K}}\mathcal{K}\mathcal{P}_{V_{N_K}}^*$ and the EDMD eigenvalues approach the spectrum of $\mathcal{P}_{V_{N_K}}\mathcal{K}\mathcal{P}_{V_{N_K}}^*$.
 Thus, approximating $\sigma(\mathcal{K})$ by the eigenvalues of $K_{\mathrm{EDMD}}$ is closely related to the so-called finite section method~\cite{bottcher1983finite}.
-Since the finite section method can suffer from spectral pollution (see~\cref{pseudospec_intro_NLP}), spectral pollution is also a concern for EDMD\footnote{It was pointed out in~\cite{korda2018convergence} that if $\mathcal{K}$ is bounded and the corresponding eigenvectors of a sequence of eigenvalues do not weakly converge to zero as the discretization size increases, then the EDMD eigenvalues have a convergent subsequence to an element of the spectrum.
-Unfortunately, verifying that the eigenvectors do not converge to zero is impossible in practice.} and it is important to have an independent way to measure the accuracy of candidate eigenvalue-eigenvector pairs.
+Since the finite section method can suffer from spectral pollution (see~\cref{pseudospec_intro_NLP}), spectral pollution is also a concern for EDMD\footnote{It is pointed out in~\cite{korda2018convergence} that if $\mathcal{K}$ is bounded and the corresponding eigenvectors of a sequence of eigenvalues do not weakly converge to zero as the discretization size increases, then the EDMD eigenvalues have a convergent subsequence to an element of the spectrum.
+Unfortunately, one can prove that no algorithm can determine whether a sequence of eigenvectors converges weakly to zero.} and it is important to have an independent way to measure the accuracy of the candidate eigenvalue-eigenvector pairs.